|Home | Games | Awards | About | Blog | Media | Contact | Other|

 If your program is targeted for Windows ME or above (when WINVER has been set to 0x0500 or higher), you should not have these problems.
 However, if your program is targeted for Windows 98 or earlier (when WINVER has been set to a value below 0x0500), the functions mentioned will not be implemented in certain run-time libraries, and the linker will complain if you attempt to use them.

 About the Author: I am Jason Doucette of Xona Games, an award-winning, indie game studio I run with my twin brother.
 We make arcade-style intense retro games.
-Our incorporation, our games, our game engines, and we as gamers have individually won prestigious awards and received worldwide press.
-Our incorporation has won over $130,000.00 in contests.
-Our games have won cash contests, have ranked from #1 in Canada to #1 in Japan, and have become #1 best sellers in multiple countries.
-Our game engines have been awarded for their technical excellence.
-And we, the developers, have placed #1 in competitive gaming competitions relating to the genre of games we make.
+Our incorporation, our games, our technology, and we as competitive gamers have won prestigious awards and received worldwide press.
+Our incorporation has won $180,000 in contests.
+Our games have won contests, have ranked from #1 in Canada to #1 in Japan, have become #1 best sellers in multiple countries, and held 3 of the 5 top rated spots in Japan out of all indie games on Xbox LIVE.
+Our game engines have been awarded for technical excellence.
+And we, the developers, have placed #1 in competitive gaming competitions relating to the games we develop.
 Read about our story, our awards, our games, and our blog.

 Xona Games, Xona.com, Xonatech, Saw Tooth Distortion, Duality ZF, Decimation X, Decimation X2, Decimation X3, and Score Rush